thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 published: true
 featured: true
 short: |
-  Learn everything you need to know to start using behat today.
+  Learn everything you need to know to start using Behat today.
 tags:
 - behat
 - testing